 Make an appointment with the archivist, Georgen Charnes, and she'll help you.
 Click on the "Archives Contact" link on the side menu.

-The Local History Archive is located at the Boynton Beach City Library, currently at 115 N. Federal Highway, and we're open Monday through Thursday.
+The Local History Archive is located at the Boynton Beach City Library, at 100 E. Ocean Ave., open Monday through Friday.
 We offer excellent assistance through email as well.

 We love people to use our collections!
 Just contact the archivist and she can help you out.
 She can pull out some items that you might be interested in.
-Also, check out our growing collection of images available online through FIU.
+Also, check out our growing collection of images available online.

 If this is for personal use, we can deliver a digital image.
 Use in publications may involve a fee.
 We do not offer reproduction services.